unascribed/Yttr/docs/chute.md

 Chutes may also be used in tandem with a [Levitation Chamber](../levitation_chamber) to send items upward.

+A stair may be placed at the end of a chute run to cause items to fall in the direction of the stair.
+Items spawned in a stair will have a very small and completely consistent amount of velocity just barely sufficient to allow them to leave the block space of the stair.

 ## Videos

 ### Using a chute as an item passthrough